enrightc/LiDARFind/README.md

 The user can view records they created by fetching documents from the Records collection where the `created_by` field matches their username.

 #### Why MongoDB
-MongoDB, a non-relational database, was chosen for this project because of its flexibility and scalability.
-Unlike traditional relational databases, MondoFB allows for a flexible schema design, which is particularly beneficial for handling varied and evolving data structures like archaeological records.
+LiDARFind uses MongoDB, a non-relational database, for its flexibility and scalability.
+Unlike traditional relational databases, MongoDB offers a flexible schema design, ideal for managing varied and evolving data structures such as archaeological records.
   - Flexible Schema: MongoDB allows for a flexible schema design, meaning new fields can be added to documents without affecting existing ones.
 This is useful for dealing with diverse and evolving data types.
   - Document-Based Model: MongoDB's document-based model allows related data to be stored together in a single document, which simplifies data retrieval and improves performance.
 For example, site types and their associated monument types are stored together.
   - Scalability: MongoDB can handle large volumes of data and supports horizontal scaling, which is beneficial as the project grows and more records are added.